 Consider having a dedicated email address for RSVPs.
 Couples love to receive the completed RSVPs cards in the post but when it comes to the crunch if your date changes its far easier to request your guests email you rather than print another batch of RSVP cards.

-Avoid putting the date on your details card or map or any other additions that you're having.
-This means that if all other details about your wedding remain the same no need to reprint.
+Avoid putting the date on your details card or map or any other additions.
+This means that if all other details about your event remain the same no need to reprint.
 Whoop!

 Menu cards can add a special touch to your table presentation and sometimes work out essential if you've allowed your guests to choose their meal in advance or if there are various dietary requirements amongst your guests - we all know, no one remembers their meal choice when it comes to the actual day!